izy4eze/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 Write a function that deletes keys with a specific value in a dictionary.
 Write a function that deletes keys with a specific value in a dictionary.
 Write a function that deletes keys with a specific value in a dictionary.
+Create two C functions that print some basic info about Python lists and Python bytes objects.